STM32 Digital Piano

 Demo Plan

-The live demo is organized around the main embedded concepts used in the project.
+The demo is organized around the main embedded concepts used in the project.

 01